 An offer follow-up email

-send them a follow up email to remind them about the offer (making it time limited to create urgency can be a good tactic) or B) send them an even better offer than before (though this risky, as customers may get wind of your tactic and keep holding out for better offers).
+send them a follow up email to remind them about the offer (making it time limited to create urgency can be a good tactic or send them an even better offer than before (though this risky, as customers may get wind of your tactic and keep holding out for better offers).

 A re-permission email

+Don’t just shrug your shoulders and let your lapsing or lapsed customers ride off into the sunset: put them onto a dedicated win-back email workflow until you win them back.
 Once you’ve decided what time frame constitutes a customer being deemed ‘at risk of lapsing’ or ‘lapsed’, segment your lapsed email campaigns for better results.
 You could segment by:

-How valuable they are to you (high CLV vs low CLV, high average order value vs low average order value, and whether they purchase frequently or infrequently)
+- How valuable they are to you (high CLV vs low CLV, high average order value vs low average order value, and whether they purchase frequently or infrequently)

-Whether they’ve been active on your site during the lapsed period or not (if they have, personalise your emails with what they’ve been looking at).
+- Whether they’ve been active on your site during the lapsed period or not (if they have, personalise your emails with what they’ve been looking at).

-A simple ‘we miss you’ email (preferably personalised)
+- A simple ‘we miss you’ email (preferably personalised)

-A re-permission email, asking whether they still want to hear from you
+- A re-permission email, asking whether they still want to hear from you